| Written by Mark Buzinkay

 Outline the process: Try to create an illustrated description of the process by using flow charts or similar.
 Different types of flowcharts can be utilised for BPI, but the gist is that they contain a sequence of events broken down into each task.
 For example, a swim lane diagram is a flowchart with additional information on who does what at each step along the process.
 It adds the aspect of accountability into a process summary.

 Once the problem has been identified, gathering data about the current process is essential.
-This data assess the current situation and identifies areas for improvement.
-You have to specify crucial measures, baseline processes and operational performance to quantify opportunities for progress to tell if your process improvement strategies are working.
+This data assesses the current situation and identifies areas for improvement.
+You have to specify crucial measures, baseline processes, and operational performance to quantify opportunities for progress and tell if your process improvement strategies are working.
 There are different types of measurement, but here are the most common things to consider:

 Effectiveness: This indicates how well the process is functioning regarding quality.
 Data and reports, such as customer feedback and complaints, help assess this.